Orthodox Church of the Gauls: Oriental Orthodoxy

 However, some years later, in 2005, Abba Marcos issued a letter insisting that the clergy must adopt the Coptic rite and, moreover, making the claim that the use of the Western liturgies had never been authorised by him.
 Having been afforded no opportunity to appeal against this decision, the affected clergy petitioned Pope Shenouda III of Alexandria in February 2006 for an audience to discuss the matter further.
 When they had not received a response by June of the same year, it became clear that remaining with the FCOC would mean abandoning their Western Orthodox liturgical and spiritual heritage.
 Therefore, the clergy resigned from the FCOC, taking their communities with them.

 Communion of Western Orthodox Churches

 In 2007, the Orthodox Church of the Gauls, the French Orthodox Church, and the Celtic Orthodox Church established the Communion of Western Orthodox Churches.

-In the years of stability since then, through organic expansion and the founding of new communities, the OCG has grown numerically to comprise a number of parishes, missions, and monastic houses in France, Belgium, Spain, Poland, the United States of America, Brazil, and the United Kingdom.
+In the years of stability since then, through organic expansion and the founding of new communities, the OCG has grown numerically to comprise a number of parishes, missions, and monastic houses in France, Belgium, Spain, Poland, the United States of America, and Brazil.

 In August 2018, the clergy of the Priestly Fraternity of Ss Cyril and Methodius, along with their congregations, were received by Bishop Gregory and established by his decree as the Polish exarchate of the OCG, with Bishop Gorazd Sawicki as its exarch.